mcinglis/libpp/README.md

 ```

 The tests work by `diff`ing the output of `gcc -E` with each `tests/*.in.c` against the corresponding `tests/*.out.c`.
 Those `out.c` files contain the preprocessor output provided by GCC 4.8.
 Thus, the tests may "fail" with other preprocessors, even though they output functionally-equivalent code.

+## Collaboration

+Libpp is available at [Gitorious](https://gitorious.org/mcinglis/libpp), [Bitbucket](https://bitbucket.org/mcinglis/libpp), and [GitHub](https://github.com/mcinglis/libpp).

+Questions, discussion, bug reports and feature requests are welcome at [the GitHub issue tracker](https://github.com/mcinglis/libpp/issues), or via [emails](mailto:me@minglis.id.au).

+To contribute changes, you're welcome to [email me](mailto:me@minglis.id.au) patches as per `git format-patch`, or to send me a pull request on any of the aforementioned sites.
+You're also welcome to just send me a link to your remote repository, and I'll merge stuff from that as I want to.

+To accept notable contributions, I'll require you to assign your copyright to me.
+In your email/pull request and commit messages, please insert: "*I hereby irrevocably transfer to Malcolm Inglis (http://minglis.id.au) all copyrights, title, and interest, throughout the world, in these contributions to Libpp*".
+If you can, please sign the email or pull request, ensuring your GPG key is publicly available.

 ## Q&A